Biochemical and Biophysical Research Communications

 Biochemical and Biophysical Research Communications is a weekly peer-reviewed scientific journal covering all aspects of biochemistry and biophysics.
-It was established in 1959 by Academic Press and is currently published by Elsevier.
+It was established in 1959 by Academic Press and is published by Elsevier.
 The editor-in-chief is Wolfgang Baumeister (Max Planck Institute of Biochemistry).

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 3.575.

 Abstracting and indexing

 The journal is abstracted and indexed in: